and Policy Updates

-Metro sees mobility as a basic human right that allows communities and individuals to access the opportunities needed to thrive.
+Metro sees mobility as a human right that allows communities and individuals to access the opportunities needed to thrive.
 We know historical and racial disparities affect all of us, and our region’s ability to live well and thrive.
 We also know climate change threatens our economy, environment, health, and safety.
 As a public agency, it is Metro’s duty to assure our mobility services support livable communities, a thriving economy, and a sustainable environment.
 Safety and responsible financial stewardship remain core priorities for our agency.

 We also know that transportation is changing rapidly.
 New technologies, services, apps, and innovations—from shared e-scooters to driverless delivery pods, ride-hailing, ride-sharing, and more—are changing the ways that people and goods get around.
-There are many more mobility options available today than a decade ago, and there will be still more in the years and decades to come.
+There are many more mobility options available today than a decade ago, and there will be more in the years and decades to come.

 We define equity as a system of fairness, providing full and equal access to opportunities, power and resources.
 King County is leading with racial justice because historical and racial inequities continue to affect all of us, and our region’s ability to thrive.

 Climate change threatens the health and safety of people, the economy and environment.
 Transportation emissions are 36% of regional greenhouse gas emissions.
 The mobility framework will help guide Metro’s emissions reduction goals to do our part in creating a sustainable environment.

-Metro is working with an Equity Cabinet to develop the framework.
-Cabinet members represent communities including, but not limited to, low-income populations, communities of color, immigrants and refugees, limited English-speaking populations, and people with disabilities.
+Metro worked with an Equity Cabinet to develop the framework.
+Cabinet members represent communities including, but not limited to, low-income populations, black, native and communities of color, immigrants and refugees, limited English-speaking populations, and people with disabilities.
 We met regularly with the Equity Cabinet to co-create a set of guiding principles and recommendations for centering equity and sustainability in our policies.
 We gathered input from transit riders and public especially from priority populations, our regional partners, stakeholders, elected officials, transit riders and employees throughout the process.